Today’s market is so competitive that it’s often hard to make your voice heard amongst the sea of other brands.

 - Most people want to be able to work from anywhere

 Choose the Most Powerful Desire

 Look at the list you made.
-Obviously, some of the widely-valued desires on this list are more powerful drivers than others.
+Some of the desires on this list are more powerful drivers than others.

 What determines the power of mass desire?

 - Degree of demand

 - Staying power of desire

 - Degree of repetition